signalfx/aws-log-collector/CONTRIBUTE.md

 # Releasing
 We use CircleCi for build process.
-* Every commit to each branch will trigger unit testing and publication of the zip archive in a test version (so it can be easily referenced by CF templates).
+* Every commit to each branch will trigger unit testing and publication of the zip archive in a test version.
-* Every commit to main branch will trigger unit testing and publication of the zip archive in a stage version.
+* Every commit to the main branch will trigger unit testing and publication of the zip archive in a stage version.
-* To release a public version, tag a chosen commit with a sem-ver git tag.
+* To release a public version, tag a chosen commit with a sem-ver git tag, for example `1.0.0`.

-#TODO:
-check if the second aws inline policy is really needed if we have s3 read only check if the documented policy is enough how to make repo public but not OS? use only one url variable in lambda